-Degree qualification (minimum 2nd class) in an appropriate construction discipline (e.g. architecture, architectural technology, civil, mechanical, electrical engineering, surveying etc.) and 3 years relevant industrial experience.
-Or A corporate member of a relevant professional body including 3 years of relevant industrial experience.
-Or Relevant industrial experience on a case-by-case basis
+A 2:2 honours degree or above in an appropriate construction discipline (e.g. architecture, architectural technology, civil, mechanical, electrical engineering, surveying etc.) and 3 years relevant industrial experience.

 Months of entry

-BIM is a process involving the structured sharing and coordination of digital information about a building project throughout its entire lifecycle, from design through procurement and construction and beyond, into the operation and management stage, all the way through to demolishment.
+BIM is a process involving the structured sharing and coordination of digital and non-digital information about a building project throughout its entire lifecycle, from design to procurement, construction and operation and management stage, all the way through to demolishment.

-As a direct response to this industry need, we have developed this course which aims to produce practitioners with a qualification to be BIM enabled in their discipline with a critical awareness of contemporary BIM issues informed by technology, research and management skills in standard and unpredictable scenarios.
+Middlesex University is the only institution in the UK to offer a work based Masters in this subject area and aims to produce practitioners with a qualification to be employed in a Management role in BIM projects.
+You will gain a critical awareness of contemporary BIM issues informed by technology, research and management skills in standard and unpredictable scenarios.

-- Supported peer engagement and sharing of best practice including an on-campus summer school
+- You will be encouraged to participate in supported peer engagement and sharing of best practice including an on-campus summer school

 - A study programme aligned to CPD and professional bodies' frameworks

-- Opportunities to influence the future of BIM with your thesis
+- You will have opportunities to influence the future of BIM with your thesis

 Qualification and course duration